Read landing page reports

 Is the homepage converting differently for different keyword themes?

 Name the campaign and date range when you can.
-If you only ask about "landing pages", Hero AI will usually use the recent reporting window and your active Google Ads account.
+If you only ask about "landing pages," Hero AI uses the recent reporting window and your active Google Ads account.

 Google Ads often reports several rows for what is really the same page.
 One click might land on: